[Analysis] Why the EU anti-money laundering list is so short

 The blacklist was based on a purely technical, 59-page commission methodology, officials said.

-It was also based on the decisions and methodology of the Financial Action Task Force (FATF), an intergovernmental anti-money laundering institution in Paris.
+It was also based on the decisions and methodology of the Financial Action Task Force (FATF), an intergovernmental anti-money laundering body in Paris.

-But the claim the EU list was purely forensic was given the lie by last year's exclusion of Saudi Arabia.
+But the claim the EU lists, which are updated each year, are purely forensic was given the lie by last year's political exclusion of Saudi Arabia.

 But EU states, a few weeks later, vetoed the move anyway, to protect the West's geopolitical ally.